NethermindEth/cairo-vm-go/docs/docs/vm-fundamentals/builtins.md

 - **ecdsa**

 A structure defines the memory layout for the signature builtin.
 It's employed by various functions in the common library, including the ecdsa builtin.
-For instance, in the verify_ecdsa_signature() function, there's an implicit argument of type SignatureBuiltin, which points to a variable of type SignatureBuiltin
+For instance, in the verify_ecdsa_signature() function, there's an implicit argument of type `*SignatureBuiltin`, which aids in tracking the next available builtin instance.

     The struct comprises two members of type felt: